Five underhanded tactics used by husbands in divorce.

 “Fraud victims are often too embarrassed to report the crime,” Miles explains.
 “Spouses married to persons lying, cheating and stealing in the divorce become demoralized.
 The spouse counts on the victim’s will breaking down.
 Victims blame themselves and want to settle for less than a reasonable settlement.”

 We’ve seen these five underhanded tricks, described by Forbes contributor Jeff Landers, that husbands use against their spouses time and again.
-Learn how our Columbus divorce attorney team at Weis + O'Connor can help you avoid these pitfalls and come out the other side of your divorce with what you deserve.
+Learn how our Columbus divorce attorney team at Weis Law Group can help you avoid these pitfalls and come out the other side of your divorce with what you deserve.

 1. Delay of game.
 A husband can drag out the divorce process indefinitely by filing motion upon motion, rescheduling hearings and filing requests for evidence.
 By stalling, he’s not only jacking up her legal costs but also stretching out living expenses, all in an effort to run his spouse dry until she has no choice but to agree to an unfair settlement.